Mathematics Curriculum Statement

 Mathematics in the Early years:

 In the Early Years Foundation Stage Mathematics is one of the specific areas of learning.
 Together, the seven areas of learning and development shape educational programmes in early years settings, and all areas of learning and development are important and interconnected.
 At Abbey Village we provide our children with opportunities to develop and improve their mathematical knowledge and skills in a wide variety of interesting ways taking advantage of the large indoor and outdoor environments.
-Children in reception use Learning Journeys and Maths Journals to demonstrate their understanding in a way they choose e.g. with practical resources, drawing, or through discussion with an adult.
+Children in reception use Learning Journeys and Maths books to demonstrate their understanding in a way they choose e.g. with practical resources, drawing, or through discussion with an adult.

 Developing a strong grounding in number is essential so that all children develop the necessary building blocks to excel mathematically.
 Children should be able to count confidently, develop a deep understanding of the numbers to 10 and count to 20 and beyond.
 They will notice the relationships between numbers and the patterns within those numbers.
 By providing frequent and varied opportunities to build and apply this understanding - such as using manipulatives, including small pebbles and tens frames for organising counting - children will develop a secure base of knowledge and vocabulary from which mastery of mathematics is built.